radicle-dev/radicle-contracts/docs/how_pool_works.md

 It limits the value, which can be taken from the balance on each block and sent to the receivers.
 This value stays constant over time unless explicitly updated.

-The sender maintains a list of receivers too, each of them with a weight.
+The sender maintains a list of receivers, each of them with a weight.
 The weights regulate how the per-block amount is split between the receivers.
 For example, a receiver with weight 2 is going to get a share twice as big as a receiver with weight 1, but only half as big as another receiver with weight 4.